 Working in partnership with Toby Baxendale, Dr Tim Evans and Dr Anthony Evans, I established The Cobden Centre, an educational charity for social progress through honest money, free trade and peace.
 I have been instrumental in assembling a team of academics, entrepreneurs, banking practitioners and parliamentarians capable of formulating, advocating and delivering the banking reforms we need.

-I am passionate about the lot of all sectors of society, including the poorest, giving my time prior to election as an Associate Consultant to The Centre for Social Justice, where I used my consulting and managerial skills to assist in the development of practical implementation plans.
-I care particularly about the plight of the homeless, working in Wycombe Winter Night Shelter during Winters 08/09, 09/10 and 10/11 and previously in an Oxford day centre.
+I am passionate about the lot of all sections of society, including the poorest, giving my time prior to election as an Associate Consultant to The Centre for Social Justice.
+I care particularly about the plight of the homeless, working in Wycombe Winter Night Shelter since Winter 08/09 and previously in an Oxford day centre.

 I value achievement over process and humanity over bureaucracy.
 I believe in liberty under the law, responsibility, enterprise and nation.
 Everyone should be afforded the right and the dignity to make their own decisions and determine their own destiny; none should be condemned to poverty and hopelessness.